dead-claudia/thallium/README.md

 Also, at some point, I'd like to do the following, in no particular order:

 - Set up [AppVeyor](https://www.appveyor.com/) to run tests on Windows.
 Currently, it's only actively tested on Linux and in browsers.
+- Trim the stack traces on reported errors and offer that to others as well.
-- Profile this thing.
-Currently, it runs slower than Mocha, but I know I can do better.
+- Profile and optimize this thing.
+Currently, the CLI runs slightly slower than Mocha, but I know I can do better.
+    - For one, the config search doesn't have to be synchronous.
-- Allow initial negative globs based on the config's list (or the default)
+- Allow initial negative globs based on the config's list (or the default).
 - Reimplement [`util-inspect`](https://www.npmjs.com/package/util-inspect) for browsers based on Node's current [`util.inspect`](https://nodejs.org/api/util.html#util_util_inspect_object_options), since that ponyfill module is completely untested and is unaware of ES6. :worried:
 - Implement my own glob-based walker for this to eliminate order non-determinism and speed up resolution.
 To my knowledge, none of the more popular utilities are deterministic, and determinism is very helpful for testing.
 Plus, a specialized variant would load things much quicker. :smile:
 - Include the patience diff as a reporter option, since it deals with larger diffs a little more readably, a plus for data-heavy integration/end-to-end tests, but there doesn't appear to be a JS port yet, and algorithm documentation is scarce.